-The global pandemic we are currently enduring has taught us many lessons.
+The global pandemic has taught us many lessons.
 At this point, it seems unlikely that things are simply going to go back to normal.
 If we go back to where we started, that also means that the value of the lessons we’ve learned during this crisis are going to be lost.

 One of those lessons is the importance of trust when we’re working with one another.
 We’ve seen that when a patient withholds information about their medical history, other people are put in danger.

 The lesson we should take from this crisis

 The lesson we should take from this crisis is that concealing the truth rather than facing difficult facts puts people in harm’s way in one way or another.
 This lesson is a personal one, but it also resonates across several industries.
 Not following it can also lead to severe consequences.